 BLM lands are public lands run by the Bureau of Land Management, and this land covers about 1/8 of the United States.
 Most of this land is out west, but you will also find at least one location if not more in each state.

-These locations are available for up to 14 days but require you take out everything you take in, trash, food, water, and other waste.
+These locations are available for up to 14 days but require you to take out everything you take in, trash, food, water, and other waste.
 Some are easy to get to, and others are not.
 The Allstays app comes in handy here for tips and advice on each location.

 Free Camping Sites USFS – US Forestry Service

 The US Forestry Service runs over 175 forests across the country.
-The Forestry service is responsible for all the care and maintenance of the forests and the campgrounds in the forests.
+The Forestry Service is responsible for all the care and maintenance of the forests and the campgrounds in the forests.
 They do also have some dispersed camping aka the free camping sites with no hookups no amenities, nothing

 Free Camping Sites NPS – National Park Service

-There are well over 400 sites maintained by the National Park Service this included the 59 National Parks and the rest of the historical locations and monuments.
+There are well over 400 sites maintained by the National Park Service including the 59 National Parks and the rest of the historical locations and monuments.
 Most National Parks have maintained campgrounds for a fee, but there are a few dispersed camping locations on the lands but not as many as the locations above.

 Free Camping Sites WMA – Wildlife Management Area